-Semolina flour adds just the right amount of golden, buttery, coarse texture to this easy, classic Italian cookie recipe.
-This biscotti is not overly sweet and can even be served with a savory meal!
+Semolina Biscotti are golden and buttery with a beautiful coarse texture from rich semolina flour.
+A delightful Italian inspired semolina cookie.
+This biscotti is not overly sweet and can be served with a savory meal!

 In my last post, I covered all the reasons why biscotti are the best cookies, but here's a quick TL;DR recap for you...